 Boosted Board is one of the first electric skateboards that I’ve heard of, and I’m sure that’s true for many of your reading this.
 Boosted was one of the pioneers in the world of electric skateboard, and we wouldn’t be here today if it wasn’t in part for them.
 Boosted 2nd Generation is the latest iteration of their original Boosted Board, an update to the original design.

-Unfortunately, because of such a small battery that comes as standard with Boosted 2nd Generation you can only get about 7 miles of range on a single battery charge.
-Good news is that it’s possible to purchase the extended battery for double the range.
+Unfortunately, because of such a small battery that comes as standard with Boosted 2nd Generation, you can only get about 7 miles of range on a single battery charge.
+The good news is that it’s possible to purchase the extended battery for double the range.

 Belt drive motor system might seem like an odd choice, but keep in mind that it’s built by Boosted.
-There is a 6 month manufacturer warranty in case any problems do pop up.
-One advantage of the belt drive is that they can climb very step hills.
-At 25% grade hill climbing, Boosted won’t have problems battling even San Francisco hill tops.
-Remote has 4 speed modes, battery indicator and a very ergonomic design.
+There is a 6-month manufacturer warranty in case any problems do pop up.
+One advantage of the belt drive is that they can climb very steep hills.
+At 25% grade hill climbing, Boosted won’t have problems battling even San Francisco hilltops.
+Remote has 4-speed modes, battery indicator, and very ergonomic design.

 Boosted Board is one of the more popular electric skateboards out there, with good reason.
 They have a good reputation, and even though the specs might nit be the best, you can count on the Boosted team to have your back.